hossein-se/my-project/documentation/scenario.md

 ## **Scenario:**
-### 1. The person enters the program.
+### 1. The person enters the program
-### 2. If the person is a member of the library:
+### 2.: If the person was a member of the library
--  A) The person enter the membership number and password.
+ - a).
+The person enters their membership number and password
--  B) A list of books is displayed for the person and Reserves the book if it's available.
+ - b).
+A list of available books for the person is displayed
+ - c).
+If the person has not been fined or his / her membership date has not expired, he / she can book the desired book
--  C) The message "Please refer to the library to receive the book" is displayed.
+ - d).
+If the book has not been booked in advance, a message will be sent to the person to receive the book
+ - e) If the person has been fined, the amount of the fine is displayed and he must go to the library to pay the person.
+ - f).
+At the end of the membership date, the person must go to the library to pay for the renewal
-### 3. If the person is not a member:
+### 3.: If the person was not a member of the library
--  A) A page opens for the person and the person if they wanted to join , Enter details including first name, last name, national number, phone number and email.
+- a).
+A page opens for the person and if the person wants to join, he / she enters his / her details including name, surname, national number, phone number and email.
--  B) The person enter a password and pay the registration fee.
+- b).
+The person enters a password
--  C) If the registration is successful   a membership number will be awarded the person.
+- c).
+If the registration is successful, a membership number will be assigned to the person
--  D) D) After completing the registration, the person can go to the library to pay the registration fee.
+- d).
+After completing the registration, the person can go to the library to pay the registration fee
--  E) A person can apply for a library membership card
+- e).
+One can go to the library to get a membership card
--  F) After all possible steps, he can register his book reservation request in the program
+- f).
+After all the steps, the person can register his book request in the program
+### 4. Penalty:
+- a).
+On the last day of the booking deadline, a message will be sent to the members to deliver the books
+- b).
+At the end of the deadline, a fine will be imposed on the person for each day
+- c).
+The other person can not book a book or renew his / her membership date until the fine is paid
+### 5. Holding a contest:
+- a).
+At the start of the competition, a message will be sent to all members to participate in the competition
+- b).
+The contestant must accept the terms of the contest and pay for the contest
+- c).
+Prizes will be awarded to the top three after the competition